Privacy Notice & Cookies

 The legitimate interests we are pursuing include:

 Interest Explanation Promoting knowledge among consumers about their credit history and its implications for them.
 Allowing consumers to challenge incorrect data on their credit report.
 It is important that consumers are well-informed about their credit history and how it may be taken into account by lenders.
-Where a consumer has been declined credit, Noddle helps them understand why this might be, and allows them to challenge information on their credit report if it is inaccurate.
+Where a consumer has been declined credit we help them understand why this might be and this allows them to challenge information on their credit report if it is inaccurate.
 Monitoring and securing our systems and data Some of the ways we use personal data are justified by the need to ensure that our systems and the data we make available through the website are kept secure and only made available to the correct people.
 Commercial interests Like any commercial organisation, we seek to earn revenue through the services that we provide to our customers and clients.

 WHO WE SHARE THE PERSONAL DATA WITH

 We may share your personal data among the members of TU UK.
 If we do so, then use of the data by those companies will be governed by this Privacy Notice.
 A list of relevant TU UK companies is set out below, although the list may be updated from time to time.

 Group company Role Main trading address Registered office Callcredit Information Group Limited